UNLOCKING VALUE THROUGH COLLABORATION

 BARNABY JOY, FOUNDING PARTNER

 Barnaby started his career as a finance lawyer with Freshfields Bruckhaus Deringer before moving into real estate development and construction in 2003.
-In the last 15 years, Barnaby has held various senior management positions, both in the UK and abroad.
-Most recently, he was Chief Investment Officer and main board member at F3GROUP, a leading development and construction management business.
+Since then, Barnaby has held various senior management positions, both in the UK and abroad.
+Prior to founding Huntsmead Partners in 2018, he was Chief Investment Officer and main board member at F3GROUP, a leading development and construction management business.

 From 2011 to 2017, Barnaby was the co-owner of prime residential developer Tenhurst, growing the business from start-up to projects under management worth in excess of £400 million.

 Prior to Tenhurst, Barnaby co-founded Echo Barrier, which is now one of the world’s leading construction noise attenuation companies, and also spent 6 successful years in Dubai, growing various development and construction related businesses.

 Barnaby holds an MA in Law from Magdalene College, Cambridge and a postgraduate diploma from the London College of Law.

 When not at work: Barnaby practices daily meditation, when he tries (usually unsuccessfully) not to think about work.
 When not injured he enjoys all sport, particularly running and skiing.

 THOMAS BROWN, FOUNDING PARTNER